|

 - Use the

-phone yourself in the area(s) that you work and live and see how you
+phone yourself in the areas that you work, live, and play to

 like it.
 Most wireless providers offer a 30-day money back